Q- Can a Foreigner actually own property in the Bay Islands?

-A- Honduran Government is very stable and the oldest Democracy in Central or South America and also one of the strongest.
-Based on a three Branches modeled after the United States system, the Constitution here was written in the late ‘70s with the help of the Carter Administration in the U.S. and went into affect under Pres.
-Ronald Regan.
+A- Honduran Government is very stable and the second oldest Democracy in Central or South America and also one of the strongest.
+Based on a three Branches modeled after the United States system, the Constitution here was written in the late ‘70s with the help of the Carter Administration in the U.S. and went into effect under Pres.
+Ronald Reagan.

 Q- Is it Safe to live there?

 A- For the most part it is as safe as anywhere and has less violent crime than most places.
 Islanders are normally peaceful and very friendly.
 It is a poor country and petty theft can certainly happen especially if common sense is not used, though that is the case most everywhere.
 The U.S maintains the largest U.S. Military Base in Central America and South America on the mainland of Honduras and Honduras has recently approved a small U.S. Naval Station on the island of Guanaja just east of the island of Roatan.

 Q- What is the ‘cost of living’ in the Bay Islands?

 A- This is always a tough question to answer in that things are so much different in so many ways see the following:

 - Property Taxes are extremely low in regard to what most are used to in most other countries.
 A typical 3br home is +/- $500.00.